aleen42/PersonalWiki/Programming/JavaScript/events_loop/events_loop.md

 ### Advanced Analysis

-According to [whatwg](https://html.spec.whatwg.org/multipage/webappapis.html#task-queue), a task queue is an ordered list of **tasks**, which are algorithms that are responsible for such works as:
+According to [whatwg](https://html.spec.whatwg.org/multipage/webappapis.html#task-queue), an event loop will have one or more task queues, while a task queue is an ordered list of **tasks**, which are algorithms that are responsible for such works as:

 - Events
 - Parsing